 You Might Not Be Using the Right Formula

 New York plastic surgeon Melissa A. Doft, MD says deodorant usually falls into two categories: deodorants and antiperspirants.
-Mary Further, founder of Kaia Naturals, a brand specializing in all-natural deodorants, says this difference is critical to understand: “The role of deodorant is to top you from smelling, while the role of antiperspirants is to stop you from sweating.”
+Mary Further, founder of Kaia Naturals, a brand specializing in all-natural deodorants, says this difference is critical to understand: “Deodorants work to keep you from smelling, while the role of antiperspirants is to stop you from sweating.”

 As for which works “better,” Dr. Doft states that antiperspirants are usually recommended for those who sweat more, while deodorants are more helpful in neutralizing underarm bacteria and odor.